SE#PCFG: Semantically Enhanced PCFG for Password Analysis and Cracking: and Password Semantic Analysis

 \textbf{Metric to evaluate password semantics at the database level}: The semantic structure of one database can be represented by a discrete probability density (DPD) of each unique SF, SFT or SP.
 One useful metric capturing similarities and differences of user behaviors is cosine similarity because it is one of the mostly widely used metrics for such purposes~\cite{Han-DM-book2012}.
 For the three levels, the one at the SFT level will be more robust and easier to calculate because the dimensionality of the DPD at the SFT level is much smaller than that at the other two levels.

 It is also possible to define a correlation metric across two or more semantic levels to make the indicator more informative.
-For instance, we can use the similarity metrics at the SF level for each SFT to adjust the similarity metrics at the SFT level so that the new metric covers both:
+For instance, assuming that A and B represent the performance forms of a specific SFT on two databases. $A_i$, $B_i$ mean the $i$-th SF in A and B, then we can use the similarity metrics at the SF level for each SFT to adjust the similarity metrics at the SFT level so that the new metric covers both:

 where $w_{A,B,i}$ is a similarity metric of the SF-level DPDs of the two databases for the $i$-th SFT, with a range of [0,1], and the base-line DPDs are at the SFT level.
 Similarly, many correlation metrics can be used to calculate $w_{A,B,i}$.
 In our experiments, we used a simple metric focusing on the average probability of common SFs shared between two databases for a given SFT: